Becky graduated with $126,000 in student loan debt. This is no way to start out in life. What are her options?

 I’d appreciate any advice you can offer!

 I wish Becky’s problem was unique, but she’s definitely got company.
-Some statistics from a recent Wall Street Journal article:
+Some statistics on the Class of 2015 from a Wall Street Journal article (subscription wall):

-- The average debt for this year’s graduates who have student loans is more than $35,000.
-That’s about twice what it was at the turn of the century.
+- The average debt for 2015 graduates who have student loans was more than $35,000.
+That’s about twice what it was at the turn of the 21st century.

-- More than 70 percent of those getting bachelor’s degrees this year will have a student loan.
-Twenty years ago, fewer than half did.
+- More than 70 percent of those getting bachelor’s degree in 2015 had a student loan.
+Twenty years earlier, fewer than half did.

-- According to the Federal Reserve Bank of St. Louis, of those Americans paying down student debt, more than 27 percent are at least a month behind on their payments.
+- According to the Federal Reserve Bank of St. Louis, of those Americans paying down student debt at the end of 2014, more than 27 percent were at least a month behind on their payments.

 College should improve your life — not ruin it